bizz84/starter_architecture_flutter_firebase/README.md

 A separate screen shows a daily breakdown of all jobs, hours worked and pay, along with the totals.

+All the data is persisted with Firestore, and is kept in sync across multiple devices.

+## Packages

+- `firebase_auth` for authentication
+- `cloud_firestore` for the remote database
+- `provider` for dependency injection and propagating stream values down the widget tree
+- `rxdart` for combining multiple Firestore collections as needed
+- `intl` for currency, date, time formatting
+- `auto_route` for route generation
+- `mockito` for testing

+## Widget tree and unidirectional data flow

+TODO

+## Future Roadmap

+TODO

 ## References